Should I Weigh Myself?

 Ciao for now,

-Have you ever experienced scale induced trauma?
+Have you ever experienced scale-induced scale and weight trauma?
 What did you do about it?
 Please share in the comments below!